London volunteers feed nurses for free as virus deaths surge

 The group, called Critical NHS, gets food from local businesses and delivers it three times a day to nurses and other frontline staff at St George’s Hospital in south London.

-Many British people venerate the National Health Service and the free care it provides.
-British Prime Minister Boris Johnson warned on Sunday that NHS could be “overwhelmed” by the coronavirus in just two weeks.
+Many British people revere the National Health Service and the free care it provides.
+British Prime Minister Boris Johnson warned on Sunday that the NHS could be “overwhelmed” by the coronavirus in just two weeks.

 As of Sunday, 281 people with COVID-19 had died in the United Kingdom.
 The government said there are 5,683 confirmed cases, with London hardest hit.